Fenugreek: Animal feed

 Fenugreek is sometimes used as animal feed.
 It provides a green fodder palatable to ruminants.
 The seeds are also used to feed fish and domestic rabbits.

 Food additive

-Fenugreek seeds and leaves contain the molecule sotolone, which imparts the aroma of fenugreek and curry in high concentrations, and maple syrup or caramel in lower concentrations.
+Fenugreek seeds and leaves contain sotolon, which imparts the aroma of fenugreek and curry in high concentrations, and maple syrup or caramel in lower concentrations.
 Fenugreek is used as a flavoring agent in imitation maple syrup or tea, and as a dietary supplement.

 Research

 Constituents of fenugreek seeds include flavonoids, alkaloids, coumarins, vitamins, and saponins; the most prevalent alkaloid is trigonelline and coumarins include cinnamic acid and scopoletin.
-Research into whether fenugreek reduces biomarkers in people with diabetes and with pre-diabetic conditions is of limited quality.
+Research into whether fenugreek reduces biomarkers in people with diabetes and with prediabetic conditions is of limited quality.